kruzda/kubernetes-the-hard-way/docs/01-prerequisites.md

 ## A Rackspace Public Cloud account

 This tutorial leverages the [Rackspace Public Cloud](https://www.rackspace.com/openstack/public) to streamline provisioning of the compute infrastructure required to bootstrap a Kubernetes cluster from the ground up.
-Sign up: [for a UK account](https://cart.rackspace.com/en-gb/cloud) or a [global one](https://cart.rackspace.com/cloud).
+Sign up for a [UK account](https://cart.rackspace.com/en-gb/cloud) or a [global one](https://cart.rackspace.com/cloud).

 ## A Linux, Mac or Cygwin terminal